flychicken123/resume_back/ENVIRONMENT_SETUP.md

 - Verify port 8081 is available

 ### Production Issues
-- Check GitHub Secrets are configured
+- Check GitHub Secrets are configured in `prod` environment
 - Verify EC2 instance is accessible
 - Check Docker logs on EC2 instance